Emergency Survival Kit List for Your Family

 It might be helpful to keep your supplies where you think you’ll use them most.
 For instance, if you live in an area prone to tornadoes, you’ll want to keep your supplies in the basement or in an interior room of your home.
 If you live in an area prone to flooding, you’ll might want to keep your supplies on an upper level of your home.

-Decide how your going to store your emergency supplies.
+Decide how you’re going to store your emergency supplies.

 Will you keep everything in a plastic bin?
 Will you put items in duffel bags or backpacks?
 Do you have a way to transport items, like a wagon or inflatable raft, if you need to leave your home?